 - official transcripts

-Check to be sure you meet the minimum requirements for completed professional experience and teaching/pupil personnel certifications.
+Be sure you meet the minimum requirements for completed professional experience and teaching/pupil personnel certifications.
 Begin to gather and prepare the materials required for application and admission (listed above).
 Consider seeking permission to take a Binghamton University leadership course on a non-matriculated basis, to see if the program might be a good match with your interests and abilities.
-Contact Dr. Marilyn Tallerico with any additional questions at (email@example.com).
+Contact Jackie Visser with additional questions.

 EDUC 673 - Leadership in Educational Settings